TrisPatt/Disney-quiz-game/README.md

 ![colour pallette](show image)

 - The font used for the main heading is Princess Sofia
-- The main font used is
+- The main fonts used are Arial, Helvetica, sans-serif
 - No wireframe software was used in the design.
 The design was scripted on pen and paper
 - UI/UX principles were taken into account during the design process and were the reason for design and colour scheme